learning-zone/spring-boot-basics/notes/miscellaneous.md

         }
     }

-    //Represent the head and tail of the singly linked list
+    // Represent the head and tail of the singly linked list
     public Node head = null;
     public Node tail = null;

-    //addNode() will add a new node to the list
+    // addNode() will add a new node to the list
     public void addNode(int data) {
-        //Create a new node
+        // Create a new node
         Node newNode = new Node(data);

-        //Checks if the list is empty
+        // Checks if the list is empty
         if(head == null) {
-            //If list is empty, both head and tail will point to new node
+            // If list is empty, both head and tail will point to new node
             head = newNode;
             tail = newNode;
         }
         else {
-            //newNode will be added after tail such that tail's next will point to newNode
+            // newNode will be added after tail such that tail's next will point to newNode
             tail.next = newNode;
-            //newNode will become new tail of the list
+            // newNode will become new tail of the list
             tail = newNode;
         }
     }

-    //display() will display all the nodes present in the list
+    // display() will display all the nodes present in the list
     public void display() {
-        //Node current will point to head
+        // Node current will point to head
         Node current = head;

         if(head == null) {